Disclosure: We may get a small commission when you shop by clicking on the links on our site. This is at no additional cost to you. Learn more.

 High-Quality Impact Screen’s easy to put up and take down.
 The material absorbs ball impact, reduces sound, and is a low-noise option.
 Double sided screen so you don’t have to worry about one side getting damaged or stained from all those stray balls that fly through the air during practice sessions.
 Just flip it, and its as good as new!

-The X318ST is a midrange model, but it offers the same features as more expensive models.
-It has short-throw technology that can produce larger images from shorter distances and supports 3D content without any color degradation.
+The ViewSonic is a midrange model, but it offers the same features as more expensive models.
+It has ultra short-throw technology that can produce larger images from shorter distances with RGB color wheel to deliver the best possible image.

 TrueStrike Academy Golf Mat